Car Finance for Complete Beginners

 One of the milestones of adult life is finally having major purchases under your name and using your hard-earned money. 😃 As an adult, some assets may need financing, such as buying a car.
 And when you do, it is imperative that you do things right.
 That’s why it’s helpful to learn as much as you can about car finance before you embark on this exciting journey.

-For a first-time buyer, you may find the process of shopping for a car a really thrilling experience.
-But whilst you should of course enjoy this new venture, you must also be wise and practical about your budget.
+We get it, finding cheap car finance deals for new or first time drivers can be hard.
+As fun as shopping for cars can be, you need to be wise and practical about your budget, and then you have all the hidden costs that a lot of companies are adding on as well.
 This is where you can take advantage of car finance.
 As you make your way to buying that first car, you can choose from various car finance deals from different car finance companies in the UK to help you in reaching that goal.

-If you want a new car, but you’re on a limited budget and have no idea what to do to make that purchase, then read on.
+If you want a new car, but you’re on a limited budget, and are looking for the best car finance deals for new drivers, and have no idea what to do to make that purchase, then read on.
+And we have a great video for all of you new to car finance - let Jade give you some helpful tips

 Car Finance Explained

 Some buyers prefer, or mostly need, to finance a car rather than buying it outright with cash.
-Since buying a car is a big purchase, car finance makes it more affordable to buyers because they can pay for the car through monthly instalments.
-Essentially, the car finance company will be the one to pay for the car you want, and then you will pay the lender back every month.
+Since buying a car is a big purchase, car finance makes it more affordable to buyers because they can pay for the car through smaller monthly instalments.
+Essentially, the car finance company will be the one to pay for the car you want, and then you will pay the lender back every month, over an agreed period of time

 Types of Car Finance

-There are different types of car finance and car finance options in the UK.
+There are two main types of car finance options in the UK.
 You can choose Hire Purchase or Personal Contract Purchase.
 With these two types of car finance, the payments are spread over a certain period.
 You have to pay a fixed amount every month.

 Who Can Get Car Finance in the UK?

-To get car finance in the UK, you must be at least aged 18 and a UK resident.
-Your credit score will also be assessed during your application.
-Before you get car finance, it’s best to know what a credit score is and understand how it can affect your car loan.
+So, we now know the types of car finance.
+But who can get car finance in the UK?
+Well, to get car finance in the UK, for starters, you must be at least aged 18 and a UK resident.
+After that, the lender will look at your credit score and confirm you are able to afford the monthly repayments.
+Car finance companies look into applicants’ credit reports to understand their spending behaviour as well as whether they make timely payments on their loans.
+Before you get car finance, it’s best to know what a credit report & score is and understand how it can affect your car loan.

 What is a Credit Score?

 If the idea of credit score is new to you, it is basically your rating given by different companies (such as Experian, Equifax or TransUnion) based on your financial history.
-A credit score is essential to your suitability and qualification for some types of car finance deals and how much your monthly dues will be.
+You can check out your own credit score and this is a good idea before you actually apply for credit.
+You will see what your score is and check out any discrepancies on your account.

 Credit score ratings are divided into five categories - excellent, good, fair, poor, and bad.
 The highest rating you can get is, of course, excellent.
 If you belong in this category, it means that you have an impeccable record.

 As a beginner, you can not expect that you’ll be given this rating right away, especially if you don’t have a credit history yet.
-But if you repay your future transactions on time every time, it will help your credit score immensely.
+So if this is you, it helps to ensure you are registered on the electoral roll, and it's a good idea to take out a credit card and pay that back regularly and on time.
+Then if you repay your future transactions on time every time, it will help your credit score immensely.

 Will I Get Accepted for Car Finance?

 Your credit score has a crucial role if you’re applying for car finance.
-Having an excellent score will increase the chances of your application getting approved.
+Having an excellent score will increase the chances of your application getting approved and may well mean you will be offered a lower rate of interest.
 So, to prepare for your car finance application, understand how different credit rating agencies give scores, check what your score is, and look for ways to improve it.

 To find out about your credit score, you will have to request a copy of it from any of the three principal credit reference companies.
 Experian, TransUnion, and Equifax are credit reference agencies with different scoring criteria.
 And since your score may differ between these agencies, it is preferable to ask for a report from each of them to get an accurate rating.